Coherent Springer theory and the categorical Deligne-Langlands correspondence: Hochschild homology of the affine Hecke category

-We are interested in the \emph{affine flag variety} $\Fl=\bfG/\bfI$, an ind-proper ind-scheme constructed in the Appendix of \cite{gaitsgory central}.
-It carries a left action of $\bfI$ whose orbits are of finite type and naturally indexed\footnote{Note it is the extended affine Weyl group of $G$ and the affine Weyl group of $\bfG$.} by the affine Weyl group $W_a$.
+On the automorphic side, we are interested in equivariant $\bQl$-sheaves on the \emph{affine flag variety} $\Fl=\bfG/\bfI$, an ind-proper ind-scheme constructed in the Appendix of \cite{gaitsgory central}.
+It carries a left action of $\bfI$ whose orbits are of finite type and naturally indexed the affine Weyl group $W_a$ for the group $G^\vee$.
 For $w \in W$, we denote by $\Fl^w$ the corresponding orbit.
 Denote by $j_w: \Fl^w \hookrightarrow \Fl$ the inclusion of the corresponding $\bfI$-orbit.
 Let $\ell: W_a \rightarrow \mathbb{Z}^{\geq 0}$ denote the length function on the affine Weyl group.